-- 1) The College has a dedicated Learning Enrichment (SEND) department. - 2) In the case of an applicant with specific academic or pastoral needs, a full professional report must be submitted in advance of any entrance assessment.
-Allowance will then be made during the entrance examination, but the overriding criterion for any offer of place will be the pupil's ability to cope with the College's academic and behavioural
+1) The College has a dedicated Learning Enrichment (SEND) department.

-- expectations, alongside the level of support able to be offered by the College within current staffing capacity. - 3) Where English is not the pupil's first language (i.e. default language of spoken and written communication), this will be taken into consideration in our selection process and where possible an appropriate member of staff will be available to assist in the administration of the entrance examination. - 4) The College requires full disclosure of a child's needs prior to formal offer and acceptance of a place, along with confirmatory parental signature. - 5) Further details in reference to all of the above, including EAL provision, are in our Special Educational Needs policy.
+- 2) In the case of an applicant with specific academic or pastoral needs, a full professional report must be submitted in advance of any entrance assessment.
+Allowance will then be made during the entrance examination, but the overriding criterion for any offer of place will be the pupil's ability to cope with the College's academic and behavioural expectations, alongside the level of support able to be offered by the College within current staffing capacity. - 3) Where English is not the pupil's first language (i.e. default language of spoken and written communication), this will be taken into consideration in our selection process and where possible an appropriate member of staff will be available to assist in the administration of the entrance examination. - 4) The College requires full and complete disclosure of a child's needs, including any external assessments in process or pending, prior to formal offer and acceptance of a place, along with confirmatory parental signature.
+Failure to provide such information, if only later disclosed or otherwise made available to the College, would be in breach of contract and could result in termination. - 5) If a child's needs develop or are more comprehensively diagnosed after the initial point of admission, such that the College's original level of provision is no longer sufficient to meet those needs and cannot be reasonably adjusted, the College will prioritise the best interests of the child and may require removal to an alternative and more suitable school, where the new level of need can be covered. - 6) The College does admit children with Education, Health & Care Plans (EHCPs), if the requirements of the EHCP can be reasonably fulfilled by the College's existing provision and structures.
+However, administrative capacity for EHCPs is limited within our dedicated Learning Enrichment team, and the College will operate to a maximum number of EHCPs, which it can manage each year. - 7) Further details, including EAL provision, are in our Special Educational Needs policy.